ZhouLongCoding/OmeSim/README.md

 Large_Figures_Needed [Default = false].
 Whether large figures for all data are needed.
 Generating full pictures of all data expressions and traits (correlations, causality and the original data) may be memory consuming and the outcome could be very large and difficult to view.
 We assume that the most useful part of the graphics function is the pathway-specific and trait-specific figures.
 Nevertheless, we offer this function, although the default is ‘false’.

-Trait_Causality_Degree = 3;		// degree of trait-based sub-causality graphs
+Trait_Causality_Degree [Default = 4].
+Parameter to specify how many degrees between a source term (i.e., a node in the causality graph) and the target trait.
+The “degree” is defined as the number of edges that the source node has to go through to reach the target trait node.
+Sub-causality graphs for all degree < Trait_Causality_Degree will be generated.

-Edge_Num_Ratio=300;			// controlling the size of sub-causality graphs
+Edge_Num_Ratio [Default = 300].
+Parameter controlling the size of the sub-causality graphs.
+The actual size of the sub-causality graph is calculated by: Edge_Num_Ratio *Math.pow(num_of_edge_in_the_graph, 0.4).

 Parameters for the function Causality.